BitcoinCacheMachine/BitcoinCacheMachine/cli/README.md

 * LXC Hosts/containers      # filtered on active project
 * LXC Networks
 * LXC Storage Pools
-* LXD Storage Volumes for pool bcm_btrfs
+* LXD Storage Volumes
 * LXC Profiles
 * LXD Daemon config
 * LXD Images
 * LXC Cluster
 * LXD Projects

-## Final notes

-Again, if you're looking for more details on the CLI, consult the actual CLI help menus!
-That's where the good stuff is documented.

 ## Stack Level commands

 When you deploy BCM stacks using the `bcm stack deploy` command, certain commands MAY become available.
 For example, after you run `bcm stack deploy bitcoind`, the `bcm bitcoin-cli` command will become available.
 The BCM CLI automatically routes your CLI request to the appropriate app-level container.
 Trying running `bcm bitcoin-cli getnetworkinfo` to view bitcoind network output, or trying the `getblockchaininfo` to see where you are in the chain!
-All commands are confined to your current bcm CLI CHAIN (cm get-chain.
-If you want to start deploying mainnet infrastrcture, you can run `bcm set-chain`, and all subsequent bcm commands will target that chain.
+All commands are confined to your current bcm CLI CHAIN (`bcm get-chain`.
+If you want to start deploying mainnet infrastructure, you can run `bcm set-chain`, and all subsequent bcm commands will target that chain.
 Note that currently, there is total data-center separation between regtest, testnet, and mainnet modes of operation.